HamzahS-101/my-devops-journey/Bash/Bash Battle Arena/README.md

   - Option 3: Backup the Arena directory and keep the last 3 backups
   - Option 4: Parse a configuration file (`settings.conf`) and display the key-value pairs

-- The `read -rp` command prompts the user to enter their choice, which is stored in the `choice` variable.
+- The `read -p` command prompts the user to enter their choice, which is stored in the `choice` variable.

 - The `case` statement processes the user’s input and executes the corresponding task:
   - **Option 1**: Runs `df -h` to display disk space in a human-readable format.